amkim3/f22proj/Assignment.md

 #define QUEUE_NUMBER 12 //day of birth
 ```

 - Place files in the directory structure below (matches sample github).
-Use `make archive` to create the file to turn in.
-Turn the created file cs300-project.tar.gz.
+Use `make archive` to create a user specific file to turn in.
+Turn the created file **USERNAME-f22os.tar.gz**.
 The project will be tested via a script.
 Not using the make archive breaks the script and will cause your project test to fail.

 ![](/images/project_folder.png)